24-Hour Bikepacking Within Reach of Los Angeles

 Sony a7 II

 The hills around the Los Angeles Basin have transformed from a dry-dead brown to a vibrant rainbow after a very wet winter.
 In addition to bringing life back after seven years of drought, the rain has washed everything clean and created the most excellent tacky trail conditions.
-With the green in our eyes and the weekend upon us Max, Brandon, and I knew we should take a break from the city and make our way into the mountains.
+With the green in our eyes and the weekend upon us a few friends and I knew we should take a break from the city and make our way into the mountains.

 As the clock neared midnight we all crawled into our sleeping bags.
 Seven hours later we woke, drank some coffee, repacked the bikes, said good bye to Ian, and worked our way back to where we had started.
-Even in L.A., given just 24 hours, there’s plenty of adventure to be found within arms reach of the city.
+Even in L.A., given just 24 hours, there’s plenty of adventure to be found within arms reach.